Blaine Robison, M.A.

 5. Repentance: Return us, our Abba Father, to Your Scriptures, and draw us closer, our King, to Your worship, and bring us back before You in complete repentance.
 Blessed are You, LORD God, who desires repentance.
 [Remember any unsaved friends, family members or others.]

 7. Redemption: Look upon us in our suffering, and fight our struggles, redeem us speedily, for Your name's sake, for You are a mighty Redeemer.
-Blessed are You, Jesus our Messiah, Son of God, Son of Man and Redeemer of Israel.
+Blessed are You, Jesus our Messiah, Son of God, Son of Man and Redeemer of the Commonwealth of Israel.

 8. Healing: Heal us, O LORD God, and we shall be healed, save us and we shall be saved, for You are our glory.
-Send complete healing for our every illness, for You, Divine King, are the faithful, merciful Physician.
+Send complete healing for every illness among your people, for You, Divine King, are the faithful, merciful Physician.
 By the wounds of our Messiah and in his name we are healed.
 Blessed are You, LORD God, who heals the sick of Your people.
 [Remember any in the congregation, your family or acquaintances that need healing.]

 10. Return: Sound the great trumpet to proclaim freedom for all the Land of Israel, lift up a banner for the ingathering of Your exiled people, and bring them together from the four corners of the earth.
 Blessed are You, LORD God, who gathers together the dispersed descendants of Jacob to fulfill the word of the prophets.
 [Pray also that Jews spiritually exiled from God will return and accept Jesus as their Messiah and Savior.]